-Cadets derive immense value through attachment to the Armed Forces Units where they experience the functioning of military units and life in armed forces units.
+Cadets derive immense value through attachment with the Armed Forces units where they experience the functioning and life in military units.
 Cadets of all wings go through a period of attachment with respective services of the Armed Forces as follows: -

 (a) Army Units.
 440 officers and 20,000 cadets attend attachment training with regular army units annually.

 (b) Indian Military Academy/Officers Training Academy.
 120 SD cadets undergo attachment training at Indian Military Academy, Dehradun and 48 SW cadets at Officers Training Academy, Chennai.

 (c) Military Hospital Attachment.
 1000 SW cadets are attached with various Military Hospitals for 12 days.